-Over time, resources (people and money) have moved from category growth initiatives that require time (category development) to short term tactical shopper marketing that delivers immediate return.
+Over time, resources (people and money) have moved from category growth initiatives that require time (category development) to short-term tactical shopper marketing that delivers an immediate return.
 The concept of ‘grow the pie’ has been left behind in favour of ‘win today’.
-The drive to change shopper behaviour, has lost out to ‘get volume now’.
+The drive to change shopper behaviour has lost out to ‘get volume now’.
 Some of this behaviour has been created by the growing presence of the ‘disruptors’.
 The ‘normal’ order of things has changed and been challenged.
 Category Development or Management is today’s orphan child.

-This short term focus is of course unsustainable.
-The costs for the immediate gain of ‘win today’ cannot be maintained, nor is it a sustainable approach for future business growth and it’s certainly not ‘ownable’.
+This short-term focus is of course unsustainable.
+The costs for the immediate gain of ‘win today’ cannot be maintained, nor is it a sustainable approach to future business growth and it’s certainly not ‘ownable’.
 Whatever you do today can be copied by someone else tomorrow.

 This is not to say that shopper marketing hasn’t a valuable role to play.
 It has a great contribution to make, but it is only one of the many tools that are available.

 So what are we going to do about it?
 We need to refocus on longer-term plans and redistribute resources.

 This image identifies the four key activity areas for a business.
 Areas that we believe any business needs to be active in, in order to be successful, reduce risk and grow.